bpocallaghan/titan/README.md

 ```bash
 php artisan migrate
 ```
-This will create all the tables needed (users table will be altered).
+This will create the 'core/minimum' tables needed (users table will be altered).
+You can run `php artisan migrate --name=blog` to include the migration tables.

 ```bash
 php artisan titan:db:seed